 Coca-Cola’s brand promise takes a bit of a different route.
-It does not mention the product or service, but instead aims to convey a mindset held by all of those that are a part of the company.
-With a brand promise like this, Coca-Cola positions themselves as a lifestyle brand that is about much more than just manufacturing popular drinks.
+It does not mention the product or service but instead aims to convey a mindset held by all of those that are a part of the company.
+With a brand promise like this, Coca-Cola positions itself as a lifestyle brand that is about much more than just manufacturing popular drinks.

 4. BMW: “The Ultimate Driving Machine”

 This bold statement is the driving force behind BMW’s brand.
 They aim to produce only the most efficient and elegant vehicles and their brand promise states this with confidence.

 5. Nike: “To bring inspiration and innovation to every athlete in the world.”